Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/tc/tc_capture_mode/readme.md

 - SDMMC slot used for bootloading the application is SDMMC1
 - Short jumper JP2 (DEBUG_DIS)
 - Connect the Debug USB port on the board to the computer using a micro USB cable
+- Use a jumper wire to connect J8-PIN8 to J22-PIN6

 ## Running the Application